 Empathy and Sympathy are closely related.
 While sympathy is good, Empathy is gold!
 When you see things from your audience's view, you can understand their hopes, fears, pain points, and expectations.
 When you understand your audience you can modify your message accordingly.

 This is very true, especially for young professionals and entrepreneurs.
 They want to have success and have it now.
 But things don't work like that.
-It is similar to planting a garden, no matter how much acrobatics you do, you can't make a plant grow fast.
+It is similar to planting a garden; no matter how much acrobatics you do, you can't make a plant grow fast.
 It will take time.
-Although, the journey can be shortened a bit by following the advice of sages and mentors you need to keep your calm.
+Although the journey can be shortened a bit by following the advice of sages and mentors, you need to keep your calm.

 We usually think the more aggressive a leader the more successful he will be.
 But this is far from the truth.
 We have examples from religions such as Christianity, Islam, Hinduism, and other faiths that had very compassionate and meek leaders.
 This doesn't mean that you should remain silent if you see something abhorrent.
 It does mean that you deal with this situation sympathetically.
-This is also applicable in the professional world as well.
+This is also applicable in the professional world.

 Comments